-- Press and hold the eject button for two seconds. - A beep will sound and EJECT ALL DISCS appears on the display. - When REMOVE DISC appears on the display, the CD ejects and can be removed.
-To stop ejecting the CDs, press the load or the eject button.
+- Press and hold for two seconds.

+A beep sounds and EJECT ALL displays.

+- When REMOVE DISC displays, the CD ejects and can be removed.

+To stop ejecting the CDs, press the 3 or the $\textcircled{\triangle}$ button.

 If the CD is not removed, after 25 seconds, the CD is automatically pulled back into the player.
 If the CD is pushed back into the player, before the 25 second time period is complete, the player senses an error and tries to eject the CD several times before stopping.